-Flexible Work Overview
+Remote Work Overview

-Flexible work allows an employee to work at home or another off-site location.
-It allows for remote or hybrid workstyles.
-Participation is at the discretion of the University of Colorado (University) management.
+Remote work allows an employee to work at home or another off-site location.
+Remote work participation is not an employee entitlement or right; participation is at the discretion of the University of Colorado (University) management and is voluntary.